ddev/ddev.com/src/content/blog/oh-my-zsh-using-custom-commands-and-other-goodies-to-add-to-ddev.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eyhzszuF9Rg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-## How to add zsh and Oh My Zsh to DDEV-Local
+## How to add zsh and Oh My Zsh to DDEV

-1. From the root of an existing project configured with DDEV-Local: Add the zsh package to the web server container by adding `webimage_extra_packages: ["zsh"]` to the `.ddev/config.yaml` file (or run `ddev config --webimage-extra-packages=zsh`, which does the exact same thing).
+1. From the root of an existing project configured with DDEV: Add the zsh package to the web server container by adding `webimage_extra_packages: ["zsh"]` to the `.ddev/config.yaml` file (or run `ddev config --webimage-extra-packages=zsh`, which does the exact same thing).
 If you only want zsh in the web container, you can `ddev restart` and you’re done!
 2. To add a `ddev zsh` custom command to your project, place a file named “zsh” in `.ddev/commands/web/zsh` with the following contents and make it executable with `chmod +x zsh`:

     ```